vuejs/vuex/docs/guide/migrating-to-4-0-from-3-x.md

 }
 ```

-You may learn more at [TypeScript Support](./typescript-support) page.
+You can learn more in the [TypeScript Support](./typescript-support) section.

 ### Bundles are now aligned with Vue 3